-We have audited the accompanying financial statements of the Harrisburg Downtown Improvement District, Inc. (a nonprofit organization) which comprise the statements of financial position as of December 31, 2018 and 2017, and the related statements of activities and changes in net assets, statements of functional expenses and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the Harrisburg Downtown Improvement District, Inc. (a nonprofit organization) which comprise the statements of financial position as of December 31, 2019 and 2018, and the related statements of activities, and statements and cash flows for the years then ended, and the related notes to the financial statements.